 First things first: what the heck is a “call to action?”
 Hubspot defines it as “an image or line of text that prompts your visitors, leads, and customers to take action.
 It is, quite literally, a ‘call’ to take an ‘action.’”

 Pretty broad, right?
 There are a lot of things you can do with a call to action, which is partly why it can be difficult to get it right.
 Here are a few steps that will have you creating clickable CTAs in no time.

 The human mind is set up for anticipation.
 Every day, we anticipate things happening.
-We anticipate the sun will come up, the stars will shine, the mailman will deliver a paycheck, and rush-hour traffic will be really, really bad.
+We anticipate that party happening on Saturday night, and that rush-hour traffic will be really, really bad on Monday morning.
 And most importantly for you would-be scientific CTA writers, the brain is more strongly wired towards positive anticipation than negative anticipation, so the brain will inflate its perception of a good reward while it deflates its perception of a bad result.
 If a person expects something good, it won’t just be good—it will be really good.

 When you consider how to make the best CTA then, you need to start by building anticipation for that CTA with a good story.
 Here are some things to get you started:

 - Create a conflict.
 Instead of a conflict between characters, there’s a problem consumers have that a product can solve.
 Just remember this: if there’s not a clear, pressing need for what you’re selling, no one will understand why they should buy it.
 If you want a clear explanation of how dramatic pacing works, just take a look at Freytag’s pyramid.

 - Add a sense of urgency.
 You can do this easily by adding a deadline on your limited offer “Offer expires 30th April” or “Sign-up by May 30th to take advantage of our 60-day free trial.”